-FedRAMP Agency Liaisons can answer general questions about FedRAMP, the FedRAMP reuse process, the Initial Authorization process, and continuous monitoring.
-Liaisons have been trained to provide seminars and training sessions on these topics within their agencies.
-In addition, Liaisons can provide information about upcoming training sessions hosted by the FedRAMP PMO.

-Liaisons can also provide clarification on the status of cloud vendors within their own agencies, and can help answer questions about how to secure partnership for initial FedRAMP Authorization at their agencies.
+FedRAMP Agency Liaisons can answer general questions about FedRAMP, the FedRAMP reuse process, the initial authorization process, and continuous monitoring (ConMon).
+Liaisons attend FedRAMP-hosted meetings to learn about new program initiatives, updated requirements and guidance, and other topics that impact federal agencies.
+Liaisons can also provide clarification on the status of cloud vendors within their own federal agencies and can help answer questions about how to secure partnership for initial FedRAMP authorization at their agencies.

-Every CFO Act agency has an Agency Liaison who can serve as the subject matter expert and resource for questions about FedRAMP.
-Many sub agencies and departments have designated their own Liaisons as well.
-If you are unsure who your Agency Liaison is, please contact info@fedramp.gov.
-If your agency does not have a Liaison identified, the FedRAMP PMO can help you designate a point of contact and enroll your agency in the program.
+Every CFO Act agency has an agency liaison who can serve as the subject matter expert and resource for questions about FedRAMP.
+Many sub agencies and departments have designated their own liaisons as well.
+If you are unsure who your agency liaison is, please contact intake@fedramp.gov.
+If your agency does not have a liaison identified, FedRAMP can help you designate a point of contact and enroll your federal agency in the program.